-You can leave your tablet on all the time, that’s one of the benefits of owning a tablet/ipad, to have immediate access to the web, your contacts, and all the apps.
+You can leave your tablet on all the time.
+That’s one of the benefits of owning a tablet/iPad, to have immediate access to the web, camera, flashlights, and all the apps.

-These days leaving a tablet on all the time is not an issue, the new generation devices have built-in circuit boards that allows them to stay on all the time and it’s no problem to leave your tablet plugged in all the time.
+These days leaving a tablet on all the time is not an issue.
+The new generation devices have built-in circuit boards that allow them to stay on all the time, and it’s no problem to leave your tablet plugged in all the time.

 Can I Use My Tablet While Charging?

-Of course, you can use your tablet while charging it but the explanation is much more complex.
+You can use your tablet while charging it, but the explanation is much more complex.

-With the new generation tablets/iPads that now have built-in circuit boards that prevents the devices from overheating and overcharging.
+With the new generation, tablets/iPads now have built-in circuit boards that prevent the devices from overheating and overcharging.
 You might feel that the devices get a little hot while charging, but that’s just natural, it shouldn’t and won’t get to the point when it can cause damage.